 Embedded Group Manager John Coyne shows off an industry application on a PC running Windows Embedded 8.

 Royal Caribbean International wanted to gain better insight into customer behavior and enhance workflow for processes such as food-safety inspection on its innovative cruise ships.
 To improve operations, Royal Caribbean deployed a Windows Embedded-powered solution from Agilysys and ParTech (PAR) that includes point-of-sale (POS) and inspection products.
-By creating an intelligent system, Royal Caribbean implemented more effective selling strategies and automated data-handling processes to improve profitability and cut operating costs.
+By creating a connected system, Royal Caribbean implemented more effective selling strategies and automated data-handling processes to improve profitability and cut operating costs.
 Royal Caribbean also improved workflow throughout the ships, including reducing food-inspection time from five to two hours, and enhanced the customer experience by sharing data seamlessly among multiple devices and venues.

 Ever since Henry Ford built the world's first manufacturing assembly line in 1913, the Ford Motor Company has been a symbol of innovation worldwide.
 In the 21st century, Ford is breaking new ground in telematics.
 Partnering with Microsoft, Ford created SYNC, its best-selling infotainment system to date.
 At the heart of SYNC is Windows Embedded Automotive, which delivers a powerful and reliable platform with numerous connectivity options and turns SYNC into a gateway for phones, digital music players and more.
 SYNC not only helped sell more Ford cars, but it strengthened consumer perceptions of Ford as a leader in safety, quality and smart technology.